danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 Hear me out, please don't close this tab.
 Jira is painful when used as a management tool.
 Like those dreaded sprint review meetings where the scrum master is closing out the sprint, and there's one lonely ticket in the Done column and all the others are scattered throughout the Not Started, In Progress, and In Review columns.
 Or when developers have to track actual hours vs estimate hours in Jira, shudder!

 But our use of Jira is simply to use the epics to write down an overall goal, and the individual tickets within an epic serve as our todo list.
 We write detailed descriptions in each ticket, including context and scope.
 Links are used to identify dependencies between tickets.
 Bug reports include steps to reproduce and actual vs expected results.
-This way everyone knows the big picture, what everyone else is working on, and can pick up work without a planning meeting or any other real-time co-ordination.
+This way everyone knows the big picture, what everyone else is working on, and can pick up work without a planning meeting or any other real-time coordination.

 ### Slack Async

 For simple question and answer communication, we use Slack but in an async fashion.
-Effectively this means there's no expectation of an immediately reply and we don't monitor whether someone's dot is green on Slack.
+Effectively this means there's no expectation of an immediate reply and we don't monitor whether someone's dot is green on Slack.
 We mostly disable notifications to make this type of communication less disruptive to focus time.

 <aside class="markdown-aside">
 Regardless of your team being async or not, it's a good idea to minimize notifications and other <a class="markdown-link" href ="https://danielabaron.me/blog/off-with-the-digital-distractions/">digital distractions</a> to get the most out of your focus time.